fallen-icarus/cardano-loans/README.md

 ### 3. Upholding User Sovereignty: A Model for Safe Participation

-A fundamental flaw in most DeFi protocols is the requirement to surrender your assets to large, shared smart contracts.
-This model creates massive, centralized targets for hackers and forces users to give up custody of their funds and control over their staking rights.

-Cardano-Loans is built on a fundamentally different, sovereign-first architecture.
+Cardano-Loans is built on a fundamentally sovereign-first architecture.
 The protocol ensures your assets always remain in your own custody, secured by your keys.
-This design eliminates the systemic risk of a central pool being drained and guarantees your right to stake your ADA and participate in network governance is never compromised.
+This design eliminates the systemic risk of a central pool being drained and guarantees your right to stake your ADA and participate in network governance.

-By solving this core conflict between participation and security, we provide a trustworthy foundation that finally makes participation in DeFi a rational and safe decision for the entire Cardano community.
+By solving this core conflict between participation and security, Cardano-Loans provides a trustworthy foundation that finally makes participation in DeFi a rational and safe decision for the entire Cardano community.